ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Security Considerations

+The server must validate the following:

+  * the identity access token/secret proof are valid
-The server must validate the lockbox access and the identity access to complete the update.
-The server must verify the stable ID has been calculated correctly.
+  * the lockbox access and the identity access (via the lockbox-access-validate request)
+  * the stable IDs have been calculated correctly
+  * the identity URIs match those of the identity access token
+  * the contact URI matches the public peer file
+  * the contact proof bundle is signed correctly by the private key associated with the public peer file

 ### Example Association